-- On a weekly basis, if possible, discuss with your son/daughter the mathematics they have covered in lessons and ask them to explain the methods to you. - Check the presentation of your son/daughter's written work, is their working legible and easy to follow? - Monitor the completion of homework, for Mathematics this is set weekly. - Encourage your son/daughter to complete any better if statements that their class teacher has written in their exercise books. - Test your son/daughter on their times tables/ mental maths. - Explain real world maths concepts to your son/daughter when possible, eg what does half board mean? - What are the contents of a pack of playing cards? - How do you read a bus timetable? - Encourage your son/daughter to use real world maths concepts eg planning a trip to the cinema, with details of timings, transportation cost and timings and total cost. - Compare mobile phone deals to work out the best buy. - Compare cost of day to day products in different size packs to work out the best buy - Work out the discount for items in sales. - If cooking cakes and the recipe is for 10 cakes how much of each of the ingredients would be needed to make 30 cakes?
+- On a weekly basis, if possible, discuss with your child the mathematics they have covered in lessons and ask them to explain the methods to you. - Check the presentation of your child's written work, is their working legible and easy to follow? - Monitor the completion of homework, for Mathematics this is set weekly. - Encourage your child to complete any better if statements that their class teacher has written in their exercise books. - Test your child on their times tables/ mental maths. - Explain real world maths concepts to your child, when possible, e.g. what does half board mean? - What are the contents of a pack of playing cards? - How do you read a bus timetable? - Encourage your child to use real world maths concepts e.g. planning a trip to the cinema, with details of timings, transportation cost and timings and total cost. - Compare mobile phone deals to work out the best buy. - Compare cost of day to day products in different size packs to work out the best buy - · Work out the discount for items in sales. - If cooking cakes and the recipe is for 10 cakes how much of each of the ingredients would be needed to make 30 cakes?
 15 cakes? - What is the cost difference for half board and bed and breakfast for the family holiday, what other costs need to be considered when working out which is better value?